allaboutapps/next-starter/README.md

 ## Testing
 Unit tests via `vitest` are supported.
 Run them via `yarn test` locally and `yarn test:ci` in your CI environment.

+## How to generate types from a Swagger specification

+We provide a script that lets you generate TypeScript types for a Swagger specification.

+### Local

+Run `yarn codegen local <file_name>` to generate types from a swagger file in your local repository.
+Note that the file needs to be located at the root folder.

+### Remote

+To use a remote source run `yarn codegen dev`.
+Don't forget to set a correct `BASE_URL` in